The RPAS Hub: Drone Education, Training and Research at BCIT

 Welcome to the RPAS Hub, BCIT’s collaborative centre for education, training and research in drone technology.

-Drones, now referred to as RPAS, merge aircraft technology with fields as diverse as surveying, emergency response, and equipment inspection—all areas of BCIT expertise.
+Drones, now referred to as remotely piloted aircraft systems or RPAS, merge aircraft technology with fields as diverse as surveying, emergency response, and equipment inspection—all areas of BCIT expertise.
 As British Columbia’s leader in aerospace and technology education, we are committed to ensuring the successful application of RPAS technology to learning, research, and industry.

 Climate change research in Antarctica

 Climate change is affecting the polar regions at a faster rate than anywhere in the world.
 But the distances and harsh climates make these regions tough to monitor.
-In 2018, a BCIT drone expert set out to learn how drones could help capture data about the changing environment in Antarctica.
+A BCIT drone expert set out to learn how drones could help capture data about the changing environment in Antarctica.

 Mapping invasive species with multispectral imagery